AloizioMacedo/pystaleds/README.md

 ## Benchmarking

-The benchmark below (done with [hyperfine](https://github.com/sharkdp/hyperfine)) includes the average times to run each checker tool on my machine.
+The benchmark below (done with [hyperfine](https://github.com/sharkdp/hyperfine)) includes the average times to run each checker tool on my machine across different projects.
+The `test_folder` refers to the folder on the root of this repo with two simple `.py` files.

 If the time would be over 1 minute, it is indicated as NaN in the table, as I just stopped the test.